hanzoai/rrweb/README.md

 ### How to use it...

-1. `yarn install` to, erm, install
+1. `pnpm install` to, erm, install
-2. `yarn build:all` to get a stable base built
+2. `pnpm build:all` to get a stable base built
-3. `yarn dev` to get auto building of changed things while making changes
+3. `pnpm dev` to get auto building of changed things while making changes
-4. `yarn test` to run the tests
+4. `pnpm test` to run the tests
-5. `yarn test:update` to update snapshots if necessary
+5. `pnpm test:update` to update snapshots if necessary

 # FAQ